pnlnum/pnl/README.md

 - `-DUSE_INTERNAL_BLAS`: ON/OFF.
 Default is OFF.
 If ON, use the internal Blas & Lapack libraries shipped with the PNL source code.

 - `-DLINK_TYPE`: SHARED or STATIC.
 Default is SHARED.
 Determine which type of library to build.

+- `-DPNL_ENABLE_TESTS`: ON/OFF.
+Default is ON.
+If OFF, no test is compiled nor registered for running with cmake.
+This is intended to be used when PNL is included as a sub project instead of being compiled as an external library.

 #### Under Windows